MeltwaterArchive/storyplayer/v2/modules/assertions/assertsArray.md

 _assertsArray()_ allows you to test a PHP array, and to compare it against another PHP array.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\AssertsArray_.
+The source code for these actions can be found in the class `Prose\AssertsArray`.

 ## Behaviour And Return Codes